microsoft/macaw/README.md

-# Macaw: An extensible conversational information seeking system
+# Macaw: An Extensible Conversational Information Seeking Platform
 Conversational information seeking (CIS) has been recognized as a major emerging research area in information retrieval.
 Such research will require data and tools, to allow the implementation and study of conversational systems.
 Macaw is an open-source framework with a modular architecture for CIS research.
 Macaw supports *multi-turn*, *multi-modal*, and